Mardi Gras Parade Krewes

 Krewe of Cleopatra

-Founded in 1972, the Krewe Of Cleopatra celebrates their 40th anniversary by moving from the Westbank to the Eastbank.
-The all-fema… » Read More
+Founded in 1972, the Krewe Of Cleopatra celebrates their 40th anniversary by moving from the Uptown to the Eastbank.
+The all-female… » Read More

 Krewe of Cork